We are plastic.

 -

-Do I frame decisions as positions to defend, or as tests that can teach me something?
+Framing decisions as positions to defend, or hypotheses that can prove you wrong?

 5/25